kokolina1888/sr-list/sr-list/README.md

 Info Page about the project and the maintainance team with dynamic statistic about all recipes and recipes by category /the numbers are retrieved from the database on page load/
 Recipes Page where users can look through a set of recipes, load next set, search recipes by name or filter by recipe category

-Pages and Functionalities Available to only Registered users
+Pages and Functionalities Available to only Registered users:
+List of pages and ponit out functionalities here

+Brief functionality description:
+User Login/Register
+Recips Statistics /Info Page/
+Latest Recipes /Home Page/
+Add to Shopping list
+Add to Favorites
+Add Recipe

+Static /non functional elements/:
+Social buttons share
+Rating
+See Recipe /Home page Banner/

+Further Project Development:

+Set auth rules to write in Firebase Database
+Error handling on each action
+Edit recipe
+User can delete own recipes
+Increase/decrease number of times the recipe been added to shopping list Set Price for each product an calculate approximate cost of the shopping list

+Admin dashboard for
+    - managing users
+    - products

+Techical Documentation:
+DataBase, Backend API, Hosting: Firebase
+Global State management - Redux /redux, react-redux/ Routing -
+Auth - firebase auth ...
+list here all react libraries imported

+Steps to run the project locally: run from the project root - npm start

 This project is available on live server: https://sr-list-ccafe.web.app/

-Steps to run the project locally:

 Steps to deploy the project to Firebase Hosting
 1. Build and optimise the project - run in the project root directory